Museums & History

 Richmond is home to a collection of Louis Comport Tiffany stained glass windows.
 Three sites within a five block area offer a glimpse of this magnificent National Art Treasure.

 Memorial Park contains memorials from the Civil War, WWI, WWII, the Korean War, the Vietnam War, Womens Memorial, Purple Heart Memorial and more all along the scenic Whitewater River.
-Two M3A3 Stuart tanks and a HUEY helicopter reside in the park as well.
+Two M3A3 Stuart tanks, a HUEY helicopter, M60 Tank, two naval guns, and more reside in the park as well.
 This beautiful memorial park was created by veterans for veterans.

 Comprised of eight buildings on a compact site, the museum is a unique repository of Wayne County and Richmond history from early pioneer life through the industrial revolution into modern times.